Bamboo 3.1 Upgrade Guide

 If you want to prevent any checked out code from being automatically upgraded to SVN client format 1.6, you will need to run Bamboo with the following system property:

-For more information, please see this FAQ: Setting Bamboo to support Subversion 1.7 Workspace Format
+For more information, please see this FAQ: How to configure Bamboo to support Subversion 1.7 Working copy format

 End of Support for Java Platform 5 (JDK/JRE 1.5)

 We are ending support for Java Platform 5 (JDK/JRE 1.5) in this release.
 Please see End of support announcements for Bamboo for further details.